DavidDBruce/CGE/README.md

 Do create folder in C dirve as: C:\data\db

+1.Click the windows icon in the lower left of your screen 2.Right-click "computer" and click properties
+3.In the nav on the left side of the page click on "Advanced system settings" 4.Click Environment Variables
+5.Under the user section click PATH so that the section is highlighted and click edit 6.In variable value go all the way to the end of the text and add ";C:\Program Files\MongoDB\Server\3.4\bin" to it

 Right-click on the project folder and open Git Bash.
 Run mongod to start MongoDB.
 (When done working the application, you can hit CTRL-C to stop.)

 ```